AdaGold/video-store-api/README.md

 ### Smoke Tests

 #### What are Smoke Tests?
 APIs are made to be used in combination with other apps.
-Nobody can use just an API-- other developers need to rely on it.
-Think back to the Slack CLI project or Inspiration Board project.
+Think back to other projects where we've used an API.
+Wouldn't it be nice if we had tests that made sure an API was working as intended?

 To this end, we have provided a set of [smoke tests](http://softwaretestingfundamentals.com/smoke-testing/) written in Postman to exercise all the endpoints.

-Smoke tests are a *type of automated test.* The responsibility of smoke tests is to use a more language/tool-agnostic set of test cases and to verify if something works more broadly.
+Smoke tests are a *type of automated test.* The responsibility of smoke tests is to use more language/tool-agnostic set of test cases and to verify if something works very broadly.
 They are written to be fast and to check the most important features of an app.

-The tests we've been writing before this are *unit tests.* Unit tests are focused on testing small, detailed features within the same code base as the app.
-Our unit tests were written alongside our implementation code, and both usually were in the same language.

 Our smoke tests are *not* written in Ruby.
 They are formatted in JSON, and we will use Postman to run them (and not `rails test`.)
 This layer of testing helps us test that the API works, without relying on Ruby's Minitest.

 <details>
   <summary>Want a little bit more explanation about smoke tests, unit tests, integration tests?</summary>

+  The tests we've been writing before this are *unit tests.* Unit tests are focused on testing small, detailed features within the same code base as the app.
+Our unit tests were written alongside our implementation code, and both usually were in the same language.

   Our unit tests relied on us knowing a lot about our app.
 When we write and use our unit tests, they are checking that we're using Rails correctly; our tests check if we've set up model relationships with Active Record correctly, or that our view helpers are correct, or a lot of things that are in high-detail.